ericswpark/camsung/README.md

 ## Usage

 Install, open, and click on the switch to enable the mute function.
 Click on the lock icon to enable on boot.

+Note that your phone needs to be on vibrate or mute for the camera shutter to be muted!

 ## Uninstall